 A Site Location Property Map showing the entire property, property lines, and building outline is required on the Permit Plan Sheet.
 If there is more than one tenant in the building, a Key Plan showing which space(s) within the building that will be used is required.

 - Enter the address in the “search for location” box above the map.

-- Check the following “Layers” only:
+- Make sure only the following “Layers” are checked: